 Frontman Martin Fry continues to record and perform as ABC.
-In England, he is doing shows celebrating the 40th anniversary of The Lexicon of Love with a full orchestra.
-He’ll soon be doing a regular band tour of America.
-In the following interview, Fry discusses the history and current work of ABC.
+In England, he recently did shows celebrating the 40th anniversary of The Lexicon of Love with a full orchestra.
+He’s currently on a regular band tour of America.
+In the following interview (conducted on May 24, 2022), Fry discusses the history and current work of ABC.

 Are there any particular songs from The Lexicon of Love that your attitude or approach to has changed over the years?